ankitjoshi/Sitecore-Item-Audit-Tool/README.md

 * Insert options set
 * Icon set

-6) Data template folder path/ID to exclude- This field is to specify the folder path or ID which you want to exclude from your data template report.
+**6) Data template folder path/ID to exclude-** This field is to specify the folder path or ID which you want to exclude from your data template report.
 Note- Only one path/ID is allowed to set here.

-7) Rendering folder path/ID - This field is to specify the folder path or ID under which you have your renderings created, for example- if your rendering structure is- /sitecore/layout/Renderings/Feature, then you would have to set this path or ID of this item to this field.
+**7) Rendering folder path/ID-** This field is to specify the folder path or ID under which you have your renderings created, for example- if your rendering structure is- /sitecore/layout/Renderings/Feature, then you would have to set this path or ID of this item to this field.
 If you have multiple locations where your renderings are stored, then you can pass multiple IDs or paths to this field and once done you will have the following details for each item:
 * ID